JuliaLabs/Cassette.jl/README.md

 ## DISCLAIMER

 Cassette is still in development.
 At any given time, the implementation might be ugly, buggy, incomplete, slow, and/or untested.
-You might not be able to reproduce any examples given in the README.
+You might not be able to reproduce the examples given in the README.

 Cassette relies on new reflection features and compiler performance improvements that will hopefully land in Julia 1.0.
 Until an initial version of Cassette is released, I can't guarantee that Cassette's `master` branch won't rely on some weird custom version of Julia.

 Also note that whenever I show macro-expanded/lowered code in this README, I've cleaned up the output for readability (e.g. removing metadata like line number info).